 Why Customer Self Service Portal

-As enterprises undergo digital transformation, they rely on Cloud Service providers (CSP) to manage and support their cloud subscriptions.
-Microsoft offers one of the most popular CSP programs that have helped IT service providers to become cloud partners and create an extra revenue stream for their business.
+As enterprises undergo digital transformation, they rely on Managed Service providers (MSPs) to manage and support their cloud subscriptions.
+Microsoft offers one of the most popular MSP programs that have helped IT service providers to become cloud partners and create an extra revenue stream for their business.

-As CSP programs gain popularity, the only way to become a differentiator is to adopt customer-centricity.
-Enterprises like the white-glove treatment they receive from CSPs, but they also prefer autonomy in controlling aspects such as the cost and usage.
-They want minimal intervention from the CSPs in managing their licenses and subscriptions.
-This is also beneficial for CSPs as they can focus on other areas that require more attention.
+As MSP programs gain popularity, the only way to become a differentiator is to adopt customer-centricity.
+Enterprises like the white-glove treatment they receive from MSPs, but they also prefer autonomy in controlling aspects such as the cost and usage.
+They want minimal intervention from the MSPs in managing their licenses and subscriptions.
+This is also beneficial for MSPs as they can focus on other areas that require more attention.

 Read more about why use customer self-service portal?

-So, how can a customer self-service portal benefit the enterprise, and how will it help CSPs grow and scale their business?
+So, how can a customer self-service portal benefit the enterprise, and how will it help MSPs grow and scale their business?
 Let’s explore these questions below.

 - Consumption and usage